-LIST — Local schools announce closures - Port Arthur News
+LIST — Schools in Port Arthur, Mid County announce closures - Port Arthur News

-LIST — Local schools announce closures
+LIST — Schools in Port Arthur, Mid County announce closures

 These schools have announced closures due to Tropical Storm Nicholas: